mybonk/mybonk-wiki/baby-rabbit-holes.md

   - `ssh-keygen -R 5.73.114.57`: Removes all keys belonging to host 5.73.114.57 from a known_hosts file.
 This is convenient when you rebuild a machine causing its fingerprint to change making ssh complain about "REMOTE HOST IDENTIFICATION HAS CHANGED!".
   - `passphrase`
   - `ssh-copy-id`: Copy your public key on the server machine's `~/.ssh/authorized_keys`
+  - `~/.ssh/known_hosts`: SSH security file that stores the public keys of all remote hosts you've connected to via SSH.
+On subsequent connections, SSH checks if the server's key matches what's stored in this file.
+This protects against "man-in-the-middle attacks" (SSH will warn you if someone intercepts your connection and presents a different key) and if the server's host key changes unexpectedly.
+Each time you connect to a remote server via SSH for the first time it is added in this file.
+Entries can be removed in this file using `ssh-keygen -R ` (with the option `-R` option) or manually (open with an editor and remove entries manually).
   - `ssh-agent`: Will save you a LOT of time (key management, auto re-connect e.g. when your laptop goes to sleep or reboots ...).
   - `ssh-add -l`: Displays the fingerprint of all identities currently represented by the agent.
   - `ssh-add`: Add your rsa keys to the ssh-agent.